 Located in the anterior portion of the eye, the iris and lens are bathed in clear aqueous humor that fills both the anterior chamber between the cornea and iris and the posterior chamber between the iris and lens (Figure 23–1).
 Aqueous humor flows through the pupil that connects these two chambers.

-The posterior vitreous chamber, surrounded by the retina, lies behind the lens and its ...
+The posterior vitreous chamber, surrounded by the retina, lies behind the lens ...